-4. You should work with an experienced attorney.
+4. You should work with an experienced dog bite lawyer in El Paso.
 An attorney will be able to help you through the claim process and navigate legal jargon and documents that you will have to fill out.
 They will also build your case and gather evidence.

 Why Hire a Dog Bite Lawyer?

 Dog bite cases are never easy.
 You may have never wanted to seek compensation in the first place.
-However, medical bills and emotional trauma along with the fear of the dog biting someone else are all valid reasons for taking legal action.
-Working with a dog bite lawyer not only protects your rights or that of your child who was bitten, but it also provides a clear path to justice.
+However, medical bills, emotional trauma, and the fear of the dog biting someone else are valid reasons for taking legal action.
+Working with a dog bite lawyer in El Paso not only protects your rights or that of your child who was bitten, but it also provides a clear path to justice.

-Here are reasons you should consider working with a dog bite lawyer:
+Here are reasons you should consider working with a dog bite lawyer in El Paso:

 - A lawyer will help you understand the law.
 Since Texas doesn’t have a statute that covers animal biting, it can be difficult to determine if liability exists.